natty-avi/autologin/README.md

 ## Features

-- Admin panel to add and manage partner airlines.
+- Admin panel to add and manage partner websites.
-- Agent dashboard to log in and book flights.
+- Agent dashboard to log in and can access all websites.
 - Secure storage of login credentials.
 - Responsive design using Bootstrap.